zbiery/bana-7075-final/README.md

 ---
 ### Application Use

-To start the application & begin using it, run:
+To **start the application** & begin using it, run:

 ```bash
 python main.py
 ```
-And, then navigate to you web browser to begin using the Streamlit app.
+Then navigate to you web browser to begin using the Streamlit app.

 ### Model Training

-Start the MLflow server before training to log runs and register models:
+**Start the MLflow server** before training to log runs and register models:

 ```bash
 # Windows